COMMONWEALTH PARTY

 HOW TO USE TABLE: Determine the potential candidate's age by the end of the term to be sought.
 If their total years in all public offices held up to that point will be greater than the limit in the table, then candidate is not eligible to run for that office yet or not at all if beyond the highest & final declared limit.

-*CAVEATS: Since the earliest one can get into the House is at age 25 and 30 for the Senate, the age ranges from 25-26 and 25-35 would usually have no significance for end term ages of House and Senate candidates respectively.
-However, table entries for some of those ages can be applied to partial-term replacement Representatives and Senators who will serve within terms for which somebody else was chosen.
+*CAVEATS: Since the earliest one can get into the House is at age 25 and 30 for the Senate, the age ranges from 25-26 and 30-35 would usually have no significance for end-term ages of House and Senate candidates respectively.
+However, table entries for those ages can be applied to partial-term replacement Representatives or Senators who will serve within terms for which somebody else was chosen and thus be able to end those offices at lower ages while still being eligible to enter them.
+Outside those age ranges, this table generally applies to all partial terms as well.

 This table's ages are being implemented here in an integer manner.
 A more sliding-scale application can be used in the real world which accounts for the fluid age range due to the placement of one's birthday within a calendar year.
-For instance, the table expresses a candidate's 'Age By End of Term' in integer values like 37, 38 & 39 years.
-Instead, the real world can use 37 and a half years, 38.327 years and 39 years plus 4 months, 3 days, 11 hours and 17.65 seconds.
-This will increase eligibility for some Congressional candidates via gains from the greater specifics plugged into the formula.
+For instance, the table expresses a candidate's 'Age By End of Term' in rounded values like 37, 38 & 39 years.
+Instead, the real world can use 37 and a half years, 38.327 years and 39 years plus 4 months, 3 days, 11 hours and 17.65 seconds (or just issue tolerances within a day).
+This will increase eligibility for some congressional candidates via gains from the greater specifics plugged into the formula.
 Thus, candidate B above may indeed be eligible to serve that House term dependent on where their birthday occurs within a year.

-Note the applicability of the maximum accrued public office years greater than 14 and through 16 would depend on some ultimate or final value settled upon within that range and hence the grey hue to those numbers.
+Note a more specific applicability of the maximum accrued public office years from 14 through 16 will depend on some ultimate or final value settled upon within that range and hence the grey hue to those numbers.
 (Read section following this table.)

-Now let's state the range of aggregate public office time limits for the legislative and executive branches of the U.S. which are predicated by the one-third of rough working-life maximum derived earlier:
+Now let's summarize the range and values of aggregate public office time limits for the legislative seats of the U.S. which are predicated by the one-third of rough working-life average derived earlier.
+We also state aggregate limits for the executive branch:

-~ No one will be eligible for any Congressional term where at the end of the term the total years the individual has served in public office through local, state and federal governments including full terms and durations served within other terms exceeds some final value of 14-16 years*.
-This value will be settled upon by each state legislature for its Congressional delegation.
+~ No Representative or Senator will be eligible for any congressional term (full or partial) where at the end of the proposed term the total years the individual has served in public office through local, state and federal governments including full terms and durations served within other terms exceeds some final applicable value of 14-16 years.* An applicable value will be settled upon by each state legislature for its House delegation.
+A uniform value will be applied to all Senators.

 * State legislatures will complete 10-year cycle determination or reviews of such upon result of Census.
 Those reviews are performed via a cumulative and/or reunion manner of all the intervening state legislature incarnations up to and including the current Census legislature.

 While a final upper limit of 14-16 total public office years for Congress members and 20 years for Presidents is generous, we should reserve those lengths for the more statesmen-like candidates who have proven themselves as able, honest leaders with constitutional and free market dedication.
-Though we allow for more public office experience for the presidency which is the ultimate office, this is not to say that we necessarily expect presidential candidates to accrue to such levels.
-Actually, there will be times when and candidates that we wish to become President who have little or no public office record.
-We want all presidential candidates to boast significant experience outside of public office.
+More public office experience is allowed to the presidency - the ultimate office - since they shoulder much of the executive function themselves and to sometimes avail a bit more parity of time in state commensurate with some foreign leaders we deal with who may lead their states or governments for long periods.
+Nevertheless, there will be times when and candidates that we wish to become President who have little or no public office record.
+We do want all presidential candidates to boast significant experience outside of public office which can manifest influence within their terms served.
 So the fourteen to sixteen and 20-year limits for the legislative and executive branches respectively are upper level boundaries which allow for some appreciable public office experience but are still short of the 20+, 30+, 40+ and 50+ aggregate years by career politicians and multi-decade Congress members we have endured.

 ~anchor for general extents link~